The following information is related to Indiana University functions solely and is not applicable for Indiana University Foundation.

 - Compare and analyze current year to budget or prior year balances helps assess the entity’s profitability and ensure that enough funding is received to cover costs.

 - When reviewing, make sure that all account balances align with either the expense or revenue normal balance for the specific account.
-This helps to ensure correct balances and eliminate potential errors when reviewing the negative balance report.
+This helps to ensure correct balances and eliminate potential errors when reviewing the Account Negative Balance Report.